galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 A good phylogenetic tree is one that is *well resolved* -- that is, every time a lineage branches, it forms two new branches.
 Equivalently, every internal node has three edges touching it.

-An unresolved node *may* be a true representation of the branching pattern of a group of lineages, but that is generally in the case of very rapid diversification, such as during an island radiation (species arrives in new place with lots of niches; diversifies incredibly quickly).
+An unresolved node *may* be a true representation of the branching pattern of a group of lineages, as is generally in the case of very rapid diversification, such as during an island radiation (species arrives in new place with lots of niches; diversifies incredibly quickly).

 In phylogenetics unresolved nodes are more often due to a lack of resolving power in the data, so the phylogenetic method cannot choose the branch ordering: